Applying for consular declarations

 - declaration of marital status

-- certificate of the capacity to contract marriage
+- certificate of legal capacity to marry

 - certificate of life